gcallah/BookReviews/pilkington.md

 it is in truth more sensible to use the conventional divisor, and not disrupt everyone's time keeping to switch to a different, and equally arbitrary, divisor.
 (For your consideration: it was the florescence of mechanical clocks that opened the way for dividing the day into twenty-four equal periods.
-So wan't this "natural" division already the result of society changing to meet the needs of a machine?)
+So wan't this "natural" division already the result of society changing to meet the dictums of a machine?)

-PP also makes a questionable claim about classical metaphysics:
-"There are many variants of the classic metaphysic, from Platonism to Aristotelianism and everything in between" (30).
-But R.G.
-Collingwood, Lloyd Gerson, Eric Voegelin and other have argued that Aristotle in fact only represented a slight shift from Plato's views, giving somewhat more emphasis to immanence than to transcendence.
-The ancient world contained a much wider variety of metaphysical thought, such as the materialism of Democritus and Lucretius or the work of the pre-Socratics such as Thales, Anaximander, Parmenides and Zeno, to say nothing of Eastern metaphysics.

 ## Military

 PP devotes an entire chapter to the mistakes liberal governments have been making in military strategy.
-Now this is an area in which I have no expertise, and so I am in no position to critique PP's case on this front.
-But I *can* describe
+Now this is an area in which I have no expertise, and so I am in no position to critique PP's case here.
+But I *can* (I hope) summarize
-it: liberal governments are bewitched by their belief in progress (so that later tech must always beat earlier tech), and their conviction that the price of something reflects its utility (so that a $100 million weapon must be better than
-$90 million weapon).
+it: liberal governments are bewitched by their belief in progress (so that later tech must always beat earlier tech), and their conviction that the price of something reflects its utility (so that a $100 million weapon must be better than a $90 million weapon).

 And thus they have spent way too much on very high-tech equipment and far too little on building up large quantities of cheaper but still effective materiel.
 As an example of the strategic mis-steps possible due to this liberal bias, he